joelek/atlas/readme.md

 * Prevent transaction from storing identical redo and undo blocks.
 * Improve DurableFile by keeping all log entry headers in memory.
 * Consider making WAL page-based.
+* Investigate caching of tree branches for quick traversal.